Gorilla and Chimpanzee Trekking in Uganda

 Tips for a better gorilla and chimpanzee trekking experience

-• Wear good and comfortable walking/hiking shoes, suitable for handling slippery slopes.
+• Wear good and comfortable walking/hiking shoes suitable for handling slippery slopes.

 • Grab a walking stick at the start of your trek.

-• Thin gloves can be a great addition as you need to grab a lot of twigs and trees.
+• Thin gloves can be a great addition, as you need to grab a lot of twigs and trees.

 • Wear long-sleeved clothes to protect yourself from scratches and insect bites while walking through thick bushes.

-• To put in your bag: raincoat, insect repellant, sunscreen, enough water( 2L) and snacks/ packed lunch.
+• To put in your bag: a raincoat, sunscreen, enough water (2L), and snacks or a packed lunch.

 • Picture close-ups are special and usually very appealing.
 Try a close-up of a hand, foot or face.